LoboArkano/Building-Blocks-Enumerables/README.md

 # Building-Blocks-Enumerables
-The objective of this project is to rebuild Enumerable methods and achieve the same results as the originals.
+The objective of this project is to rebuild Ruby Enumerable methods and achieve the same results as the originals.
+All the methods are inside in the module Enumerable, so it's easy to test the methods with IRB.

 ## Built With